 • Freedom from fear and distress.

-Thanks to this commitment, we have been the leading company in Italy in the global benchmark of farmed animal welfare BBFAW (Business Benchmark on Farm Animal Welfare) for three years in a row.
+Honoring this commitment, every year we participate in the global benchmark of farmer animal welfare BBFAW (Businiess Benchmark on Animal Welfare).

 We use only quality wheats